Deloitte Money League: Barcelona usurp Real Madrid as Man Utd highest-placed English club | Goal.com

 Barcelona top the Deloitte Money League for the first time after also becoming the only club to break the €800 million ($891m, £686m) mark for revenue.

-Deloitte expect Barca to remain number one in the 2021 standings, with the Spanish champions on course to become the first club to generate revenue of over one billion euros in the coming years.
+Deloitte expect Barca to remain No.1 in the 2021 standings, with the Spanish champions on course to become the first club to generate revenue of over one billion euros in the coming years.

-Barca finished ahead of Madrid by some distance, with Los Blancos bringing in €757.3m ($843m, £649m) across the course of the campaign, though that was enough to keep them in front of third-placed Manchester United.
+Barca finished ahead of Madrid by some distance, with Los Blancos bringing in €757.3m (£649m/$843m) across the course of the campaign, though that was enough to keep them in front of third-placed Manchester United.

-The Red Devils may have underwhelmed on the pitch in recent seasons, but they remain a major financial power, with revenues reaching €711.5m ($792m, £610m).
+The Red Devils may have underwhelmed on the pitch in recent seasons, but they remain a major financial power, with revenues reaching €711.5m (£610m/$792m).

 Congratulations to @FCBarcelona who are the highest revenue-generating club in the world for the first time, and the first club to break the €800m barrier! https://t.co/JZaPCkeVMJ #DFML2020 pic.twitter.com/vc66R6iET8— Deloitte UK (@DeloitteUK) January 14, 2020